Awelson/Blog/docs/Maths/Type Theory/part8.md

 According to the elimination rule, a function `g:∃x:A, P(x) → A` can be obtained from `π₁:∑x:A, P(x) → A`, but this is supposing that `A` is an h-proposition which is not always the case.
 What we can guarantee however is that `g:∃x:A, P(x) → |A|` is inhabited since we have `|A|:Prop` by definition.
 So we can extract an inhabitant of `|A|` instead of `A`.

 Whilst the judgement `a:A` demonstrates that `A` is inhabited, it also provides us access to a term of `A` that we can make use of.
-Meanwhile, the judegement `a:|A|` only has the benefit of demonstrating that `A` is inhabited.. and nothing else.
+Meanwhile, the judgement `a:|A|` only has the benefit of demonstrating that `A` is inhabited.. and nothing else.

 You may imagine that it will be troublesome to work with `∃x:A, P(x)`.
 For example, one can imagine a situation where the next step of a proof requires proving `B:Type` whilst having a `f:A→B` at hand.
 It is easy to do so starting from `q:∑x:A, P(x)` because `f(π₁(q)):B`.
 If instead we have `q:∃x:A, P(x)` then we can extract an `a:|A|` but we would be stuck since `a:|A|` can't be fed into `f:A→B`.